casper-network/ceps/text/0019-fork-spam.md

 CEP PR: [casperlabs/ceps#19](https://github.com/casperlabs/ceps/pull/19)

 This CEP addresses a *Denial of Service* vulnerability that an equivocating node may execute.
 It is possible for an equivocating node to potentially spam billions of faulty votes through the gossip network.
 The current implementation does not check for this.
 It includes potentially all votes in the protocol state regardless of whether they are equivocating.
-This could result in blocks that are gigabytes or terabytes in size.
+This could result in blocks that have gigabytes or terabytes of dependencies (referred to by other blocks).
 We propose to discard any vote by an equivocator except if it has another node as a dependency.

 [1]: https://github.com/xcthulhu/casper-node/blob/eae7c437819c1ee0f4f33e4373ff66fb5e98379a/node/src/components/consensus/highway_core/highway.rs#L195-L204